alice-biometrics/onboarding-android/README.md

 How can we get the `userToken` to start testing ALiCE Onboarding technology?

-`AliceOnboarding` can be used with two differnet authentication modes:
+`AliceOnboarding` can be used with two different authentication modes:

 * Trial (Using ALiCE Onboarding Sandbox): Recommended only in the early stages of integration.
     - Pros: This mode does not need backend integration.